kishlayamishra02/Caregiver-Coordination-Hub/README.md

 ## Overview

 Caregiver Coordination Hub is a collaborative web platform designed to help families and caregivers efficiently coordinate care tasks, appointments, and notes for patients.
-Our goal is to simplify daily caregiving, improve communication, and ensure nothing important is missed—especially for those supporting elderly or chronically ill loved ones.
+Our goal is to simplify daily caregiving, improve communication, and ensure nothing important is missed, especially for those supporting elderly or chronically ill loved ones.

 ---